lincolnchanks/random-cosmere-reading-order/README.md

 # random-cosmere-reading-order
+Do you love the Cosmere?
+Are you tired of re-reading it over and over again?
+This program is for you!
+With this program you can generate a "machete" reading order that will order every chapter in the cosmere in a random order for you to read.
+Experience the Cosmere like never before with this new, fresh reading order generator!
+Every reading order is different!
+It's just like gambli--I mean, just like rolling dice!
 This program has three modes: First Chapter Random, Random Equal Weight, and True Random (still working on the names).
 ## First Chapter Random
 Every version of the program operates on the same loop: pick a random chapter from the Cosmere, write it to the end of the output file, and repeat.
 The difference lies in how each version picks the random chapter.